Queen Victoria: Postal Reform and the Natural History of Her Age

 and specimens through the efficient postal networks that helped drive Victorian science.

-The same prerequisites that enabled the postal reform led to
+The same prerequisites that enabled the postal reform led to the foundations of modern geology.

 As Britain began its transformation into an industrial power in the 1760s,